How to Hide Your Location on iPhone in 6 Easy Methods

 Your iPhone will display a warning that some apps may not work correctly.
 Weather, maps, and ride-sharing apps all rely on location.
 The change is reversible — toggle it back on anytime.
 No contacts receive a notification when you turn this off.

-In our testing on iPhone 15 running iOS 18.3, turning off Location Services took about 5 seconds and immediately stopped all location-based app updates.
+In our testing on iPhone 15 running iOS 18.3, turning off Location Services immediately stopped location-based updates across Apple’s Weather and Maps apps as well as third-party rideshare and food-delivery apps we had installed.

 #Method 2: Stop Sharing Location With Specific People